-The “bones” are great in these homes but they’re not hard to alter if you need to do some reconfiguring or adding on.
-The most frequent change I’ve seen is taking a little space from one of the large secondary (or “kid”) bedrooms and converting it to space in or a closet for the Master Bedroom since in many of these floorplans, the secondary bedroom is later than the owner’s room.
+The “bones” are great in these homes but they’re not hard to alter if you need to do some reconfiguring or adding-on.
+The most frequent change I’ve seen is taking a little space from one of the large secondary (or “kid”) bedrooms and converting it to space in or a closet for the master bedroom since in many of these floorplans, the secondary bedroom is larger than the owner’s room.
 Another often seen improvement is adding a family room off the living room and behind the garage.
 Finally, in recent years the trend is toward more “open space” or “great room” feel, so many new home buyers in this neighborhood open up the kitchen to the living and dining areas to create that openness which is popular now.
 The King Street homes are often livable as is or even nicer if expanded.

 What does it cost to buy a home in the King Street area of Cambrian?